Ybor City

 Future Speed Limit Reductions

-The City is evaluating all remaining City and County roads within City limits that have posted speeds of 40 or 45 MPH, as well as several roads that have posted speeds of 35 MPH.
-The decision to reduce a speed limit is determined in accordance with the FDOT Speed Zoning Manual and based upon engineering judgement, traffic investigations, the City’s Walk‐Bike Plan and Pedestrian Safety Plan.
-The City is resetting posted speeds as roadway projects are completed under our Complete Streets, Safety Improvements, Traffic Calming, Roadway Resurfacing, and Signing & Marking Programs.
+The City is evaluating all remaining City and County roads within City limits that have posted speeds of 40 or 45 MPH, as well as several that have posted speeds of 35 MPH.
+The roads in need of evaluation have been identified in the MOVES Transportation Plan.
+The decision to reduce a speed limit is determined in accordance with the FDOT Speed Zoning Manual and based upon engineering judgement and traffic investigations.
+The City is evaluating and updating posted speeds as apart of all roadway projects and programs.